sr99622/avio/docs/source/objects.rst

         This attribute can be used to ignore audio streams.
 Useful if the audio subsystem is not working for some reason

         :type: bool

-    .. py:attribute:: fix_audio_pop

-        During seek operations, the user may experience a pop sound on audio.
-Using this attribute set to true will reduce that noise.

-        :type: bool